ungoldman/dotfiles/README.md

 [ -f ${DOTFILES}/.bash_profile ] && source ${DOTFILES}/.bash_profile
 ```

+3. Start a new terminal session.
+If everything went well, bash environment is ready to go.

+### Notes

+#### Private environment variables

-Note: `.bash_profile` also tries to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything you don't want to check into version control.
+The `.bash_profile` file at the root of this repo will attempt to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything you don't want to check into version control.

+#### More scripts

 You can run scripts in the `install` directory after this point, but be advised they should only be run once and may have adverse consequences if you don't read through them first.